truenas/documentation/content/SCALEUIReference/Storage/Pools/PoolCreateWizardScreens.md

 If system disks have data exported from pools on them, a warning displays with a checkbox for the pool name.

-{{< trueimage src="/images/SCALE/23.10/PoolCreationWizardGenInfoExportedPool.png" alt="General Info With Exported Pools" id="4: General Info with Exported Pools" >}}
+{{< trueimage src="/images/SCALE/23.10/PoolCreationWizardGenInfoExportedPool.png" alt="General Info With Exported Pools" id="General Info with Exported Pools" >}}

 If system disks have non-unique serial numbers, a warning displays with additional fields.

-{{< trueimage src="/images/SCALE/23.10/PoolCreationWizardGenInfoNonUniqueSerialNums.png" alt="Non-Unique Serial Numbers Screen" id="5: Non-Unique Serial Numbers Screen" >}}
+{{< trueimage src="/images/SCALE/23.10/PoolCreationWizardGenInfoNonUniqueSerialNums.png" alt="Non-Unique Serial Numbers Screen" id="Non-Unique Serial Numbers Screen" >}}

 **Allow non-unique serialed disks** has two radio buttons, **Allow** and **Don't Allow**.